10 Fun summer school activities students will enjoy

 Flocabulary’s 1,300+ standards-aligned, video-based lessons with activities support vocabulary acquisition and comprehension skills across K-12 subjects.
 These high-quality videos captivate students and create an impactful and memorable learning experience by harnessing the power of hip-hop music, visual art, storytelling, humor, drama, and poetry.

-10 Fun summer learning activities students will enjoy
+10 Fun summer school activities students will enjoy

 School’s almost out.
-We helped you engage your students during the school year, and now we’re here to help your students fight the summer slide with these summer learning activities for summer school.
+We helped you engage your students during the school year, and now we’re here to help your students fight the summer slide with these summer school activities.
 You can assign these activities alongside summer reading, or simply allow your students to choose one or two fun options from the list.
 Read on to learn more about assignment suggestions, from a summer vocabulary goal to a Week in Rap log.

 1. Create your own Week in Rap

 In 2 minutes of rap, Flocabulary provides a week’s worth of current events, every Friday, August through May, loaded with relevant and engaging stories.
 Have students create their own Week in Rap songs throughout the summer by reading about current events, reflecting on them, deciding which ones are newsworthy, and creating your own songs and videos.
-Make monthly videos instead of weekly ones, or one long summer week in rap to cover what happened in the world while school was out for summer learning activities.
+Summer activities for kids can include making monthly videos instead of weekly ones, or one long summer week in rap to cover what happened in the world while school was out.

 2. Write a rap about summer reading